 In these cases, at least one faculty member has expressed interest in retaining you in the applicant pool although we have not identified a funding mechanism to provide support for you and thus cannot admit you.
-In those cases please contact Matt Sinclair – email@example.com from the Departmental Office for questions or information about your specific case, including discussion of having your application remain in consideration for the following semester.
+In those cases please contact Leslie Davis at firstname.lastname@example.org from the departmental office for questions or information about your specific case, including discussion of having your application remain in consideration for the following semester.

 We admit students on a rolling basis throughout most of the year to start in the spring or fall term as our faculty members win new awards.

 We typically decline applicants to whom we are not able to extend offers by the 3rd week in May for Fall-term applicants, and by the 1st week of January for Spring-term applicants.
 The admission process often starts with an email or call from a faculty member to better assess an applicant’s interest in a specific (and funded) research project.